Dev-Mind

 @Test

-void shouldCreateWindow() throws Exception {
+void shouldUpdate() throws Exception {

-String json = objectMapper.writeValueAsString(new WindowDto(expectedWindow));
+String json = objectMapper.writeValueAsString(expectedSensor);

 // check the HTTP response